DKrein/StockShare/README.md

 4. php artisan key:generate
 5. Edit the .env with database information
 6. php artisan migrate
+7. php artisan serve

 ## FAQ
-1. For the message **The page has expired due to inactivity.
-Please refresh and try again.** Execute the command:
+1. For the message **"The page has expired due to inactivity.
+Please refresh and try again."** Execute the command:
 - php artisan config:cache